FlexMeasures/flexmeasures/documentation/api/introduction.rst

 .. todo:: UDI events are not yet modelled in the fm1 scheme

 The ``fm0`` scheme is the original scheme.
-It identified different types of sensors (such as connections, weather sensors and markets) in different ways.
+It identified different types of sensors (such as grid connections, weather sensors and markets) in different ways.
 The ``fm0`` scheme has been deprecated for the most part and is no longer supported officially.
 Only UDI events still need to be sent using the fm0 scheme.